iFork/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 ```

-This is accomplished with the <em>map</em> method:
+This is accomplished with the `map` method:

 ```js
 notes.map(note => note.id !== id ? note : response.data)
 ```

 The map method creates a new array by mapping every item from the old array into an item in the new array.
-In our example, the new array is created conditionally so that if <em>note.id !== id</em> is true, we simply copy the item from the old array into the new array.
+In our example, the new array is created conditionally so that if `note.id !== id` is true, we simply copy the item from the old array into the new array.
 If the condition is false, then the note object returned by the server is added to the array instead.

-This <em>map</em> trick may seem a bit strange at first, but it's worth spending some time wrapping your head around it.
+This `map` trick may seem a bit strange at first, but it's worth spending some time wrapping your head around it.
 We will be using this method many times throughout the course.

-### Extracting communication with the backend into a separate module
+## Extracting communication with the backend into a separate module

-The <i>App</i> component has become somewhat bloated after adding the code for communicating with the backend server.
+The *App* component has become somewhat bloated after adding the code for communicating with the backend server.
 In the spirit of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), we deem it wise to extract this communication into its own [module](/en/part2/rendering_a_collection_modules#refactoring-modules).

-Let's create a <i>src/services</i> directory and add a file there called <i>notes.js</i>:
+Let's create a *src/services* directory and add a file there called *notes.js*:

 ```js
 import axios from 'axios'